janpfeifer/gonb/README.md

 # Implementation

-The Jupyter kernel started from [gophernotes](https://github.com/gopherdata/gophernotes) implementation, but was heavily modified.
-Also, the execution loop and mechanisms are completely different and new.
+The Jupyter kernel started from [gophernotes](https://github.com/gopherdata/gophernotes) implementation, but was heavily modified and very little is left.
+Also, the execution loop and mechanisms are completely different and new: GoNB compiles and executes on-the-fly, instead of using a REPL engine.